-Cognitive Behavioral Therapy (CBT) is a technique often used in addiction therapy that will help you to identify the negative thoughts you have.
+Cognitive Behavioral Therapy (CBT) is a technique often used at our treatment center in addiction therapy that will help you to identify the negative thoughts you have.
 Once you have processed these thoughts, you will learn how to replace them with more positive ways of thinking, which will lead to healthier behavior.

 Dialectical Behavior Therapy (DBT) is another common technique that helps you learn how to accept and move beyond events from your past that you no longer have any control over.
 Additionally, a counselor will work with you to learn some emotional regulation skills and how to increase tolerance for emotions you may not be able to control.